Knowing how to create or update a current website that works in China helps elevate your online market presence in the Middle Kingdom and beyond.

 - Consider using a Cloud server that is close to China if you are not already doing so.
 This makes a website that works in China load faster for Chinese consumers.

-- Opt for a CDN provider with servers in Singapore, Hong Kong, or Taiwan.
+- Opt for a CDN provider with servers in Singapore, Hong Kong, Taiwan, or South Korea.
 They can deliver web content quickly to China and improve the efficiency and speed of your website.
 This is regardless of its geographical location outside of mainland China.

 - Determine if you should copy your current website onto its own domain (either .cn or .com).
 If the amount of effort to optimize a website that works in China is too great or expensive a task, providing its own optimized platform to work with without affecting the optimization work of your other global content.